WPML not installed and activated.

 FLORA

-• See the sunset from the top of the Katunga lookout, located about 1.5km from the Park’s entrance
+• Enjoy the sunset from the top of the Katunga lookout, located about 1.5km from the Park’s entrance

-• Enjoy a picnic in the park.
-Picnic tables are located evey 200m along the walk trail.
+• Have a picnic in the park.
+Picnic tables are located every 200m along the walk trail.
 Please take your rubbish home with you.

 • Visit the park in the early morning – listen to the bush waking up.
 There are many bird species in the park and various mammals including kangaroos, which are particularly active at daybreak.